 Around the Forest Gardens.

-The photo's in this gallery show a variety of views of the forest garden and elements within it.You can see the different layers and heights of the trees, the underplanting, and some specific plants that we grow with a useful purpose, like the New Zealand flax, we split the leaves lengthwise and use them to tie up the raspberries and other things.
-We have a small tree nursery where we grow and propagate some of our plants.
+The photo's in this gallery show a variety of views of the forest garden and elements within it.
+You can see the different layers and heights of the trees, the underplanting, and some specific plants that we grow with a useful purpose, ie the New Zealand flax.
+We split the leaves lengthwise and use them as garden twine.

 Note.
 There are four slideshows on this page, please scroll down to see them all